 - A virtual workshop with Legal & General for students wanting to know more about a career in the financial services.

 Our focus throughout the pandemic has been to ensure we are there to support schools when they need us.
 We’ve also been determined to make sure disadvantaged young people get access to role models at such a critical time.
-To make sure as many students as possible can benefit from our work, we’d encourage any of our member school which has yet to book a workshop with us to do so.

 Our aim is to ensure young people gain confidence and motivation despite the challenges and that we, along with alumni and our employer partners, support them to achieve this.